Arison13/Arison13/README.md

 -->

-👀 I’m interested in Learning new technologies, video games, and sports 🌱 I’m currently focusing on Front-End web dev, in particular using React 💞️ I’m looking to collaborate on Anything to further my skills and growth as a developer!
+- 👀 I’m interested in Learning new technologies, video games, and sports
+- 🌱 I’m currently focusing on Front-End web dev, in particular using React
+- 💞️ I’m looking to collaborate on Anything to further my skills and growth as a developer!
- ⚡ Fun fact: I like playing instruments and learning new things!
+- ⚡ Fun fact: I like playing instruments and learning new things!
-📫 How to reach me ... `<a> MY LINK </a>`
+- 📫 How to reach me ...